Archive for January, 2008

 DeBakey film stand side

-In the 1960’s DeBakey started capturing some of his operations on film for educational purposes.
-Read more »
+In the 1960’s DeBakey started capturing some of his operations on film for educational purposes. « Read the rest of this entry »

 Blunt dissection of bacalao